la2050/archive/_projects/2016/the-love-story-interactive-art-journal-live-open-mic-show.md

   wellness interest groups) who have an interest in how art and music can heal us.
 We also have a network of people America Innovates Foundation can bring in to curate talks on the link between social and emotional health and art.
+Please explain how you will define and measure success for your project.​: >- We will track our sales of the journals,

+  We will look at how much engagement we have on our social media.

+  We will use Google Analytics to measure conversion and retention of our members on our digital platform.

+  We track event turn out to the two live shows.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/the-love-story-interactive-art-journal-live-open-mic-show/skild-prod.s3.amazonaws.com/myla2050/images/custom540/6473062183741-team90.png
 organization_name: 'The Love Story Media, Inc.'